 Data modeling is a technique used to define and organize your business processes.
-It allows you to create a visual description of your business by analyzing, understanding and clarifying your data requirements and how they underpin business processes.
+It allows you to create a visual description of your business by analyzing, understanding and clarifying your data requirements and how they underpin your business processes.

 Data models are technical in nature but also designed to be simple, and (for the most part) visual in nature.
 This means they hit the sweet spot between hard to digest tech-speak and easy to understand everyday terminology.
 Thanks to data models, everyone in your organization can understand and collaborate with your data more effectively.

 Below is an example of a data model from database.answers.org